elisabattista/rough-volatility-forecasting/Project_Overview.md

 The project follows the evolution of volatility modelling from long-memory frameworks to modern rough volatility models.

-The starting point is the Comte–Renault model, which extends classical stochastic volatility dynamics by introducing fractional Brownian motion and long-range dependence.
+The starting point is the **Comte–Renault model**, which extends classical stochastic volatility dynamics by introducing fractional Brownian motion and long-range dependence.

 More recent empirical evidence suggests that volatility is not only persistent but also significantly rough at short time scales.
 This observation led to the development of the rough volatility paradigm, according to which volatility trajectories are substantially more irregular than previously assumed.